haydendessommes/UGA-Data-Science-Competition/README.md

 build a model to predict whether or not a person will default on their loan based on their credit history data.

+The full report and code for data manipulation and logistic regression are contained in this repository.

 ## Data
 The datasets consist of historical data from a hypothetical bank XYZ in the Southeastern US.
 We were given a test dataset (5,000 records), a training dataset (20,000 records), and a validation dataset (3,000 records), each of which contains 20 predictor variables and one response variable.
 The response variable is Default_ind, an indicator variable that equals 1 if the approved account defaulted, and equals 0 if not defaulted.
 The predictor variables and their descriptions are shown below:
 * Total debt on all credit products